damonallison/notes/edu/coursera/README.md

 * Analytics with Spark against a MongoDB store.
 * Introduction to Machine Learning models, evaluating models.
 * Graph analytics (Neo4j)

-### Data Science

-Johns Hopkins University

-* git, R
-* Reading data from a variety of text and DB formats, excel, json, MySQL,
-* A lot of time is spent on preparing results, graphing, and presentation of data.

-#### Dislikes

-* A complete 4 week course on "reproduceable research" seems like overkill.
-Publishing documents in markdown should not be part of a course.
-* A lot of time on data visualization, graphing, and preparing data for presentation.
-* 10 courses is long.